 How Does Solar Power Lighting Work?

-So you're in the market for commercial soalr lighting and now you're asking yourself, How does solar power lighting work?
-You're in luck!
-Greenshine New Energy has a collection of over 30 years in solar lighting experience, and we're here to give you the details on how this technology has surpassed regular lighting methods.
-This 5-minute read will give you a brief overview of solar energy, how it works, and how it can solve problems of expensive lighting.
+So you're in the market for commercial solar lighting and now you're asking yourself, how does solar work?
+With a collection of over 30 years in solar lighting experience, we're here to give you the details on how this technology has surpassed regular lighting methods.
+This quick 5-minute read will give you a brief overview of how solar works and how solar technology may solve problems of expensive lighting.

 The Tech Without the Jargon

 We'll skip out on the super techy stuff.
 Solar power is generated directly from the sun's rays striking a thin wafer that's (usually) made from silicon.
 The silicon is prepared in a vat either by heating it directly (poly-crystalline) or by drawing out a purer silicon ingot (mono-crystalline) through a process called the Czochralski process.
 Either of these kinds of solar cells (commonly referred to as photovoltaics) is great for use, but mono-crystalline panels are more efficient for solar power lighting.
 Sunlight strikes the panel and excites electrons in the silicon, thus generating power.
 The power is stored inside of a lead acid deep-cycle gel battery.

 When it comes to the actual light connected to the solar panel, sensors in the light fixture determine when the sun goes down.
 The light fixture blips on.
 From a functional standpoint, it's pretty simple.
 When coupled with an LED fixture that uses minimal energy, there's a win-win since the light fixture draws minimal power and the solar panel power exceeds the drain from the light.
 It's one of the cleanest, most reliable forms of renewable energy available.
 Solar power lighting is turning into a standard across the US.
 That's just the basics of how solar lighting works.